 - National Anthem: After "Last Post", the musicians at Alcott's wake play "The Red Sands of Home", the state song of Mars, Alcott's home planet.

-- Off on a Technicality: Reconstructed.
+- Off on a Technicality: Reconstruction.
 Eleya successfully argues on constitutional grounds that she can't be held criminally liable for letting Janice Qua, who is wanted for treason, escape, and views any order to the contrary as illegal.

 - The treatment of Qua while she was being investigated blatantly violated multiple civil rights protections, including right to legal representation and habeas corpus, to such an extent it's likely a judge would have dismissed the charges had they made it to court.

 - Despite being supported by the Klingons, legally the Moab Confederacy is not at war with the Federation.
 First, the text of Article I, Section 2 of the Articles of Federation permits member planets to hold a secession referendum at any time, for any reason.note Second, the Federation Council has not, to date, declared war to force them back in, as is its power under Article II, and (to Eleya's knowledge; she's technically wrong but nobody other than the Moabites themselves know it) Moab has conversely not taken any military action against the Federation.
 And with the Klingon War de facto ended by the Risa Armistice, there is no justification for her to view Moab as an enemy state, especially since she just got done with an Enemy Mine in which Qua was her ally.

 - Oh, Crap!: Besides the Mass "Oh, Crap!" when Eleya and Qua's anti-piracy missions collide, Eleya has a private one when Qua sends a "Case White" message.
 This is a Klingon code meaning "potential quadrant-wide emergency".